henrywatkins/python-euler/README.md

 while loop iterating up through the positive numbers, look at a sorted list of digits, and check if all the sorted digit lists of all multiples are equal

+#### Problem 53

+Combinatorial problem.
+Computing the binomial coefficients every time would be very expensive so just precompute the factorials for all integers up to n before the loop (using a python dict). then just search the binomial coefficients for those more than a million.

 #### Problem 56

 Use binary exponentiation to find large powers, convert to strings then sum digits.
 Find the largest